dianemlo/CPSC362-ChatApp/README.md

 User Story: As a user, I want to join channels that are related to my interests.

+User Story: As a user, I should be able to see past chat history.

 <h3> User Profiles </h3>
 Use Case: As a user, I want to create and customize my profile.